geudde/attic-chest/pages/13.reference/01.porden/docs.md

 — " And why," he said, " fair ladies, do you shew

-" By dress a seeming fellowship in woe ? —
+" By dress a seeming fellowship in woe? —

 " What wrongs have forced you from your peaceful home,